 If you’ve found that you’ve hit a wall with the custom reports in QuickBooks Online, it may be time to consider extracting the data and manipulating it in Google Sheets or Excel.

-As long as your exports include a unique identifier like a reference number or client ID, you’ll be able to combine data from different reports using the vlookup() formula.
+Our research indicates that as long as your exports include a unique identifier like a reference number or client ID, you’ll be able to combine data from different reports using the vlookup() formula.

 Here’s an overview of the steps involved: